Rush (band): 2013–2020: R40 Tour, disbandment and Peart's death

-On January 7, 2020, Peart died at the age of 67 following a 3½-year battle with glioblastoma, a type of brain cancer.
-A year later, Lee confirmed to Rolling Stone that Rush was "over" and expressed the impossibility of the band continuing without Peart: "That's finished, right?
+On January 7, 2020, Peart died at the age of 67 after a 3½-year battle with glioblastoma, a type of brain cancer.
+In 2021, Lee confirmed to Rolling Stone that Rush was "over" and expressed the impossibility of the band continuing without Peart: "That's finished, right?
 That's over.
 I still am very proud of what we did.
-I don't know what I will do again in music.
-And I'm sure Al doesn't, whether its together, apart, or whatever.
-But the music of Rush is always part of us.
-And I would never hesitate to play one of those songs in the right context.
+I don't know what I will do again in music...
+I'm sure Al doesn't, whether its together, apart, or whatever.
+But the music of Rush is always part of us...
+I would never hesitate to play one of those songs in the right context.
 But at the same time, you have to give respect to what the three of us with Neil did together."

-2021–present: Aftermath
+2021–2025: Post-Rush activities

-In a January 2021 interview with Make Weird Music, Lifeson revealed that he and Lee were in talks of working together on new music: "We're both eager to get back together and kind of get back into that thing that we've done since we were 14 years old that we love to do.
-And we work really, really well together.
+In a January 2021 interview with Make Weird Music, Lifeson revealed that he and Lee were talking of working together on new music, "We're both eager to get back together and kind of get back into that thing that we've done since we were 14 years old that we love to do... we work really, really well together.
 So we'll see what happens with that."
-Lifeson reiterated the status of Rush and the possibility of continuing to work with Lee in a June 2021 interview with Eddie Trunk: "There's no way Rush will ever exist again because Neil's not here to be a part of it.
-And that's not to say that we can't do other things and we can't do things that benefit our communities and all of that.
-I have lots of plans for that sort of thing that don't necessarily include Geddy.
-I get asked this all the time — are we gonna do this, or are we gonna do that?
-Who knows?
-All I know is we still love each other and we're still very, very good friends, and we always will be."
+Lifeson reiterated the status of Rush and the possibility of continuing to work with Lee in a June 2021 interview with Eddie Trunk:

-In August 2022, Lee and Lifeson returned to the stage at the South Park 25th anniversary concert in Colorado, with South Park's co-creator Matt Stone on drums to perform "Closer to the Heart" alongside the members of Primus, their first performance since the death of Peart.
+In August 2022, Lee and Lifeson returned to the stage at the South Park 25th anniversary concert at Red Rocks Amphitheatre, with South Park's co-creator Matt Stone on drums to perform "Closer to the Heart" alongside the members of Primus, their first performance since the death of Peart.
 In September 2022, Lee and Lifeson performed at the London Taylor Hawkins tribute concert with Dave Grohl and Omar Hakim on drums.
 They performed "2112: Overture", "Working Man", and "YYZ", the latter of which was Hawkins' favourite Rush song.
-Later that month, Lee and Lifeson played the same set at the second Taylor Hawkins Tribute show in Los Angeles.
-Grohl once again drummed on "2112", Chad Smith of the Red Hot Chili Peppers joined them for "Working Man", and Danny Carey from Tool drummed for "YYZ".
+Later in September 2022, Lee and Lifeson played the same set at the second Taylor Hawkins Tribute show in Los Angeles.
+Grohl was the drummer again on "2112", Chad Smith of the Red Hot Chili Peppers joined them for "Working Man", and Danny Carey from Tool played drums for "YYZ".
+Those appearances fuelled speculation over a possible Rush reunion, with Paul McCartney (who attended the Hawkins tribute shows) urging Lee and Lifeson to tour again, and Smith commenting, "Those guys are so happy to be playing again...
+They were part of the show.
+They loved it and enjoyed the hell out of it.
+Those guys miss playing.
+They couldn't play anymore, Neil couldn't do it anymore, but they still want to play."